andrescondo/validate-dni/README.md

 ## Description
 This is a library that allows us to validate identity credentials, normally known as cedulas, DNI, etc.

-using vanila javascript, the development of it began, in order to help various developments directly and avoid searching in different places, and it is within the reach of the community
+using vanila javascript, the development of it began, in order to help various developments directly and avoid searching in different places, and it is within the reach of the community.

+Being an open source project, they are invited to participate and be able to add the validations for their respective countries, and thus be able to give this library a greater reach.

 ## Installation